-The pressure surrounding your performance on the SAT and ACT can be colossal.
-It may seem like everything—from admissions to scholarships to pride—is riding on those few hours spent huddled over a scantron form.
-For some students pressure is motivation, and they use the energy of the situation to focus and produce their best possible performance.
-However, for the majority of students, the pressure and their desire to perform well actually has the opposite effect, and leads them to struggle during the tests.
+The pressure surrounding your performance on the SAT and ACT can feel colossal.
+It may seem like everything—admissions, scholarships, pride—is riding on a few hours spent huddled over a scantron form.
+For some students, pressure is motivation.
+They can harness the energy of the situation to focus and produce their best possible performance.
+For others, the stress and desire to perform well has the opposite effect, leading to a struggle during the exam.
 How can you overcome this?

-Remember, the entire admissions process does not ride solely on your SAT and ACT scores.
-These tests are only one component of your college admission folder and admissions officers will also be looking at your application, transcript, other test scores, activity list, essays, recommendations, and possibly even an interview.
-A college is looking for the most dynamic individuals to fill their hallowed halls, and while test scores can reveal a person’s potential academic success, they do little to show character and integrity.
-For this reason, some schools—especially those that specialize in liberal arts—no longer require the SAT or ACT.
-And, in most schools where the these tests are required, students can offset a subpar test score or average grades by documenting initiative in an academic pursuit or passion for a single extracurricular activity.
+The entire admissions process does not ride solely on your SAT and ACT scores.
+These tests are only one component of your college admission folder!
+Admissions officers will be looking at your application, transcript, other test scores, activity list, essays, recommendations, and possibly even an interview.
+A college is looking for the most dynamic individuals to fill their hallowed halls.
+While test scores can reveal a person’s potential academic success, they do little to show character and integrity.
+For this reason, some schools, especially those that specialize in liberal arts, no longer require the SAT or ACT.
+In most schools where these tests are required, students can offset a sub-par test score or average grades by other means.
+Whether is be by documenting initiative in an academic pursuit, or passion for an extracurricular activity, or something else entirely.

-Also, don’t forget that the SAT and ACT are standardized tests, meaning that every test is similar and conforms to a “standard” (hence the name!).
-Similar tests have patterns, and there is a finite number of concepts tested on the SAT and ACT.
-If you learn all of these patterns and concepts, you will have no problem mastering the tests.
-This knowledge alone should give you the confidence you need to do well and banish any fear or anxiety surrounding the test.
+Don’t forget that the SAT and ACT are standardized tests!
+This means every test is similar and conforms to a “standard” …hence the name!
+Similar tests have patterns and there is a finite number of concepts tested on the SAT and ACT.
+If you learn these patterns and concepts, you will have no problem mastering the tests.
+This knowledge alone should inspire the confidence you need to the banish at least some fear and anxiety.

-Remember that the SAT and ACT scores are not an IQ score, nor are they predictors of how well you will do in college.
-The makers of the tests would like you to believe otherwise, but test prep instructors can give you many examples of students with average IQs and exceptional SAT and ACT scores.
+The SAT and ACT scores are not an IQ score, nor are they predictors of how well you will do in college.
+Of course, the makers of these tests would like you to believe otherwise.
+Test prep instructors have many examples of students with average IQs that also have exceptional SAT and ACT scores.
 They are beatable tests.
 The concepts can be learned and mastered by every student.
-The SAT simply tests how well you will do on the SAT and the ACT reveals how well you will do on the ACT; they do not indicate how well you will do in the rest of your life.
+The SAT simply tests how well you will do on the SAT.
+Likewise, the ACT reveals how well you will do on the ACT.
+They do not indicate how well you will do in the rest of your life.
 Do not overinflate their importance!

-The moral of the story is that the pressure you feel surrounding the SAT and ACT is largely in your own mind.
+The moral of the story is that the stress surrounding the SAT and ACT is largely in your head.
 Sure, you will hear others obsessing about the exams or talking negatively, but their performance doesn’t impact yours.
 You can control how you think about the tests and in doing so, lessen the pressure you feel.
 And when you do that, your score will start to rise.
 Good luck and stay relaxed!